popphp/popcorn/README.md

 OVERVIEW
 --------
 Popcorn PHP Micro Framework is a REST-based micro framework.
-The biggest changes in this version are that it supports 5.6+ only and has been stripped down to the least amount of internal dependencies as possible.
+The biggest changes in this version are that it supports PHP 7.1+ only and has been stripped down to the least amount of internal dependencies as possible.
 Going beyond that, Popcorn supports PSR-4 autoloading and it now integrated with Composer, much like the new version of [Pop PHP Framework](http://www.popphp.org/).